GrainWare/grainpit/README.md

 ![image of the tarpit](example.png)

+> [!TIP]
+> if you want to help test the latest features build from https://github.com/GrainWare/grainpit/pull/2

 ## features

 - fast and lightweight, on my low resource proxy vps (2 cores, e5-2680) it manages to hover around 2-3ms per request with 21mb ram usage while handling ~15 requests per second continuously to the tarpit without consuming enough cpu time where regular requests slow down substantially